raphaelsc/byte-range-lock-cpp/README.md

 # range-lock

 Why was this project created?
 I was looking for a mechanism to lock specific regions of a shared resource such as a file, but I didn't find anything that was fit my needs.
-Please, take a look at *range_lock.hh* to understand how this mechanism works.
+Please, take a look at the file **range_lock.hh** to understand how this mechanism works.

 ###Build requirements
 * C++ >= 11